natalieagus/50002/docs/Labs/lab6.md

 The register file is a 3-port memory.
 It should be implemented in `regfile_memory.luc`, which is then utilised by `regfile_unit.luc`.

 {: .highlight}
-Implement the workings of the REFGILE unit inside the `always` block in `regfile_memory.luc`.
+Implement the workings of the REGFILE unit inside the `always` block in `regfile_memory.luc`.

 ```verilog
     // implement two output read ports